 Abstract:

-Context: the interpretation of brain activity through different non-invasive techniques such as electroencephalography (EEG) is crucial for the development of brain-computer interfaces (BCI) which can potentially transform the lives of people with different types of paralysis or motor difficulties.
-Deep Learning techniques have been used to tackle the difficult task of interpreting raw EEG data in order to identify specific patterns of activity related to different motor tasks or the mental imagery of them.
+Context: Analysis of fine-scale dynamics in electroencephalography (EEG) is crucial in the field of brain-computer interfaces (BCI).
+It can help rehabilitation of various types of paralysis or motor difficulties.
+Deep Learning techniques have been used to tackle the difficulties in interpreting raw EEG data in order to identify specific patterns related to different motor tasks or their mental imagery.

-Main Question:This research compares the performance of Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs) on EEG data.
-The main question is which architecture, RNN or CNN, better classifies and interprets EEG signals.
-By evaluating accuracy on the test dataset, the study aims to highlight the strengths and limitations of each model.
+Main Question: The current study compares the performance of two deep neural networks using Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs) to classify EEG data during a task.
+The main question is which architecture, RNN or CNN, better classifies and interprets EEG signals according to their motor imagery.
+By evaluating the accuracy of the test dataset, the study aims to compare the strengths and limitations of each architecture.

-Method: In this paper, we try to classify the signals by using preprocessing techniques such as band pass filters and training a Recurrent neural network (RNN) and Convolutional Neural Network (CNN).
-Later we fine tuned the hyper parameters for both networks to find the best model.
-Consequently, we used different regularization methods like weight decay (L2), Early stop, Drop out, and batch normalization to prevent overfitting.
+Method: To prepare the EEG dataset, we used preprocessing techniques such as band pass filters and trained a Recurrent neural network (RNN) and Convolutional Neural Network (CNN) to classify the data according to the types of motor imagery (e.g., moving the left or right hand).
+During training, we fine-tuned the hyper parameters through grid search to maximize the performance.
+Specifically, we used different regularization methods like weight decay (L2), early stopping, drop-out layers, and batch normalization to prevent overfitting.

-Results: We ran each network on either one subject’s data or several subjects grouped in one data pool.
-We found that running on individual subjects, RNN and CNN models achieved 0.64 and 0.46 accuracy on the test data respectively.
-Using pooled data of several subjects performed not better than chance (0.52) on both networks.
+Results: We ran each network on one or multiple subjects.
+We found that training on one subject, the RNN and CNN models achieved accuracies of 0.64 and 0.46 respectively on the test data.
+Both models performed no better than the chance (0.52) on the grouped subjects’ data due to the individual differences..

-Conclusion/discussion: our results indicate that Recurrent Neural Network (RNN) outperformed the Convolutional Neural Network (CNN) in terms of accuracy and reliability in decoding brain activity.
-The inherent capability of RNNs to capture temporal dependencies in sequential data proved to be advantageous for processing EEG signals which are inherently time-series in nature!
+Conclusion/discussion: our results indicate that the RNN outperformed the CNN in terms of accuracy and reliability in decoding brain activity.
+The inherent capability of RNNs to capture temporal dependencies in sequential data proved to be advantageous for processing time-series EEG signals.
 (We are most probably going to change this section to frame it more on the neuroscience aspect of it )

 Soan revised version Abstract: